kadr27/Emoji-Keyboard/README.md

 - No browsing history is tracked
 - No impact on prices or shopping experience

-Required permissions for this feature:
+### Required permissions for this feature:

-1. `webNavigation`:
+#### webNavigation:
 - Only used when support is enabled
 - Only checks Amazon product URLs
 - No access to browsing history

-2. `host_permissions` for Amazon domains:
+#### host_permissions for Amazon domains:
 - Only active when support is enabled
 - Only affects Amazon product pages
 - No access to personal or account information

-### User Control
+## User Control
 - Support feature is optional
 - Can be toggled on/off at any time
 - Preference is saved locally